Cozymori/.github/SUPPORT.md

 A: Requirements vary by project.
 Check the documentation for specific requirements.

 **Q: How do I report a security vulnerability?**
-A: Please email security issues to support@republicofgamja.org with details.
+A: Please email security issues to luv.wlgjs@jj.ac.kr with details.

 ## 🌟 Community Resources